Analytic method for quadratic polarons in nonparabolic bands: Including nonparabolicity and finite width of the conduction band

 As we can see from Fig.~\ref{fig:PolE0} (\emph{a}), the qualitative behavior of the ground state energy within the extended squeezed phonon approach is similar to that obtained using DiagMC calculations.
 In the adiabatic regime the extension of the squeezed phonon method to the polaron in the tight-binding conduction band provides polaron ground state energy values in between the weak-coupling results and the DiagMC data, being closer to DiagMC rather than to the weak-coupling result.
 For a weak and intermediate coupling strength ($g\lesssim10$), the agreement between the squeezed phonon approximation and DiagMC results seems to be rather good.

 In Fig.~\ref{fig:PolE0} (\emph{b}), the ground state energy is calculated for $\omega_{0}/t=48$, which corresponds to the antiadiabatic regime.
 In the antiadiabatic regime, when $\omega_{0}\gg t$, the agreement between the current method with squeezed phonon states and DiagMC for the ground state energy appears to be better than in the adiabatic regime.
 This is explained by the fact that in the limit $t\rightarrow0$, the coordinate-free Hamiltonian (\ref{HCF2}) tends to a quadratic form which is \emph{exactly} diagonalized by the Bogoliubov-Tyablikov transformation.
 For the comparison, the result of this limiting transition is shown by the red dashed curve in Fig. \ref{fig:PolE0} (\emph{b}).
+The ground state energy calculated using the approximation of squeezed phonon states consistently registers higher values compared to the results derived from the full DiagMC series, as distinct from the partial DiagMC summation in Sec. \ref{Sec:2TO}.
+This trend is not observed in the atomic limit in comparison with DiagMC results due to the finite width of the conduction band.
+Under strong coupling conditions, the ground state energy within the atomic limit may fall below the DiagMC results for $t\neq0$, as depicted in Fig. \ref{fig:PolE0} (b).

 In Fig.~\ref{fig:Pmass}, we plot the parameter $\kappa=1-m_{b}/m^{\ast}$ which determines the polaron effective mass $m^{\ast}$, in the adiabatic (\emph{a}) and antiadiabatic (\emph{b}) regimes.
 The parameter $\kappa$ is the coefficient at $k^{2}$ in the series expansion of the momentum-dependent polaron energy $E_{p}\left( \mathbf{k}\right) $ in powers of $\mathbf{k}$.
 For the simple cubic tight-binding band used in the present work and in Ref.~\cite{PRBL2023}, the electron and polaron effective masses are isotropic.